asmikhatter2007-cell/ai-security-agent/Documentation.md

 # HackBlock

 ## Project Overview:
-HackBlock, is a multi-agent SOC assistant that combines Machine Learning Classifier, a Context-Builder, an LLM-based behavioural validation and a Python based SOC report formatter to predict a cybersecurity threat and generate a report consisting of result, evidence,reason, recommendation and a summary.
+HackBlock, is a multi-agent SOC assistant that combines Machine Learning Classifier, a Context-Builder, an LLM-based behavioural validation and a Python based SOC report formatter to predict a cybersecurity threat and generate a report consisting of result, evidence, reason, recommendation, historical activity and a summary.

 The system provides-